 How Much Is Too Much?

+DUI education has to begin early so teens and young adults can recognize the signs in their friends.
 To avoid drinking and driving, it is important to understand how much alcohol is too much.
-The amount of alcohol in a drink is determined not by the size of the glass or bottle but by the type of alcohol that is within it.
+You determine alcohol content not by the size of the glass or bottle, but by the type of alcohol that is within it.
 A standard alcoholic drink in the United States contains approximately 14 grams of pure alcohol.
 This equals a 12-ounce can of beer, a 5-ounce glass of wine, or a 1.2-ounce shot of hard liquor such as tequila, vodka, or rum.
 This further varies depending on the type or brand of beer or other drink that a person is consuming.

-Friends can help prevent friends from driving by establishing a designated driver on nights when drinking is anticipated.
+The first step of DUI education is prevention.
+Friends can help prevent friends from driving by establishing a designated driver on nights out.
 If a person has traveled alone to a party, bar, etc., and exhibits signs of impairment, one can take the individual’s keys or driver’s license, call a taxi, or offer to drive the intoxicated person home.
 People responsible for serving alcohol may stop serving alcohol to an intoxicated person, serve water or other non-alcoholic drinks, and offer them food.

-Cars on the road that may potentially be driven by intoxicated drivers may display behavior such as weaving or swerving, tailgating, accelerating and/or decelerating quickly, braking erratically, delayed or slow responses to traffic lights, straddling lanes, driving without headlights during the night hours, and making abrupt and illegal moves.
+Cars on the road that may have intoxicated drivers may display behavior such as weaving or swerving, tailgating, accelerating and/or decelerating quickly, braking erratically, delayed or slow responses to traffic lights, straddling lanes, driving without headlights during the night hours, and making abrupt and illegal moves.
 To prevent cars that display this sort of behavior from potentially causing an accident, take note of the license plate number and direction that the vehicle is traveling and call 911 when it is safe to do so.